 The Cairnwell is named after “The Cairnwell” mountain peak (933m) to our left as we approach the finish of the climb.
-This is the 8th longest of the GCC 100 and is bordered by sloping hills the entire ride.
-We follow the river Ghlinne Bhig, Allt a' about 6.3 kilometers before it bends east away from our final 2 kilometers southbound.
+This is the eighth longest of the GCC 100 and is bordered by sloping hills the entire ride.
+We follow the river Ghlinne Bhig, Allt a' about 6.3 kilometers before it bends east away from our final two kilometers southbound.

-The “Devil’s Elbow” (name given to a steep double hairpin bend on the old road to east of the new highway that we ascend) - we looked but could see no remnants of the old road or Devil’s Elbow:
+The “Devil’s Elbow” is the name given to a steep double hairpin bend on the old road to the east of the new highway that we ascend.
+We looked but could see no remnants of the old road or Devil’s Elbow:

 “A mile south of the summit is the Devil's Elbow, a notorious double-hairpin bend.
 The often-quoted gradient of 33 percent (1 in 3) is a myth: in reality it is no more than 1 in 6 (17%).
 The double bend can be seen clearly on Taylor & Skinner's map of 1776, with the 1749 military road already bypassed.
-The modern road bypasses the hairpin bends, but the old road still exists and its route can be walked, or carefully cycled.”
-Wikipedia - Cairnwell Pass
+The modern road bypasses the hairpin bends, but the old road still exists and its route can be walked, or carefully cycled” (Cairnwell Pass).

 Simon Warren’s 100 Greatest Cycling Climbs in Britain #65 travels 8.3 kilometers northerly into Cairngorms National Park: